 All Mid-South instructors are expected to participate in the evaluation of instruction.
 Student evaluations of instruction are conducted each semester.
-Instructors should ensure that students know how to access the survey instrument through the college website.
+Instructors should ensure that students know how to access the course survey instrument on the LMS.
 To protect student anonymity, instructors should not observe or supervise students while they are completing the survey.
 Electronic tabulations and student comments will be shared with instructors after grades are turned in for the semester.

-Observations of classroom instruction are also conducted by an academic administrator or appointed lead faculty member.
+Observations of classroom instruction are also conducted by an Academic Dean or designated Lead Faculty member.